 IUCN RED LIST: Critically Endangered

-Only around 100 Sumatran rhinos survive in very small and highly fragmented populations.
+Fewer than 100 Sumatran rhinos survive in very small and highly fragmented populations.

 The Sumatran rhino is the most endangered of all rhinoceros species due to its rapid rate of decline.
 Because of poaching, numbers have decreased more than 50% over the last 20 years, with the only populations now in Indonesia.
 The species was declared extinct in the wild in Malaysia in 2015.
 Sumatran rhinos exist only in protected areas where they are physically guarded by Rhino Protection Units.
 Continued protection, combined with consolidating small, fragmented populations into larger ones, provides the best possible hope for the species’ survival.

 - The Sumatran rhino lives in dense tropical forest, both lowland and highland, mainly on the Indonesian island of Sumatra and in central Borneo.

 - This species is a browser and an opportunistic feeder with a very varied diet that may include more than one hundred plant species.

 - Sumatran rhinos live between 35 and 40 years.
 Gestation lasts approximately 15-16 months, and mothers are believed to give birth to one calf about every 3 years.

 - These tropical forest dwellers are generally solitary in nature.

 Fewer than 100 Sumatran rhinos survive in fragmented populations in Indonesia’s Bukit Barisan, Gunung Leuser, and Way Kambas National Parks, and a small population was recently found in central Kalimantan.

 Asian Two-Horned Rhinoceros: the only two-horned rhino in the Asian region.